UniversalRobots/Universal_Robots_ROS_Driver/README.md

 `External Control` running.
 You probably want to make sure that a connection to the fieldbus scanner can indeed be made).
 If you don't use EtherNet/IP fieldbusses at all, you can disable it in the same installation screen.

+### I cannot get a realtime kernel running together with an NVIDIA graphics card
+This is a known issue and unfortunately we don't have a solution for this.
+The Nvidia kernel module seems to not compile with every kernel.
+We recommend to use a multi-machine ROS setup in this situation where a realtime-system is running the robot driver and a separate machine is performing the computations requiring the graphics card.